volatilityfoundation/volatility3/doc/source/glossary.rst

 Object
-    This has a specific meaning within computer programming (as in Object Oriented Programming), but within the world of Volatility it is used to refer to a type that has been associated with a chunk of data.
-See all :ref:`Type<type>`.
+    This has a specific meaning within computer programming (as in Object Oriented Programming), but within the world of Volatility it is used to refer to a type that has been associated with a chunk of data, or a specific instance of a type.
+See also :ref:`Type<type>`.

 .. _Offset:

 Offset
     A numeric value that identifies a distance within a group of bytes, to uniquely identify a single byte, or the start of a run of bytes.
-This is often relative (offset from another object/item) but can be absolute (offset from the start of a region of data).
+An offset is often relative (offset from another object/item) but can be absolute (offset from the start of a region of data).

 P